davidgilbertson/react-recollect/README.md

 ## Warnings

-This tool is in its early days, so please test thoroughly and raise any issues you find.
+This tool is in its early days, so please test thoroughly and raise any issues you find (although there's a pretty extensive test suite in `/tests`).

 There is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
 Check out the latest usage stats for proxies at [caniuse.com](https://caniuse.com/#feat=proxy).